 There may be several reasons which may cause your keyboard & mouse to not work, such as corrupted system files, Driver incompatibility, third-party app causing issue and more.
 If your mouse is not working after Windows 10 Upgrade, Here are several things you could try to fix this problem.

 Sometimes simply restarting the computer or disconnecting and reconnecting the keyboard mouse help to resolve the issue.

 Also, try the keyboard and mouse on Different USB port, And try to connect the keyboard and mouse on a different device to check and make sure the physical devices working fine.

-Note: If keyboard not working and mouse working that cause you can enable on-screen keyboard from Start menu -> Windows ease & access -> on-screen keyboard.
+Note: If the keyboard not working and the mouse working that cause you can enable on-screen keyboard from Start menu -> Windows ease & access -> on-screen keyboard.